sloppylopez/elephantseed/README.md

 ## During installation:

-* If Slush installer asks you to overwrite files due to conflicts press 'a' (Overwrite All) This is due the fact that I have to have them duplicated for my project codeclimate measurements, and for the resulting seed you are using and the routes are different, I will try to provide a better solution in the future but this is fair enough for now.
+* If Slush installer asks you to overwrite files due to conflicts press 'a' (Overwrite All)

 ## Npm commands